Political views of Samuel Johnson: Scotland

 James Boswell, a Scotsman, was a close companion and friend of Johnson during many important times of his life, but Johnson, like many in England, held hostile views on Scotland and its people.
 During their journey together through Scotland, Johnson "exhibited prejudice and a narrow nationalism".
 Hester Thrale, summarising Johnson's views on Scotland, said "We all know how well he loved to abuse the Scotch, & indeed to be abused by them in return".

 On 6 August 1773, 11 years after first meeting Boswell, Johnson set out to visit his friend in Scotland to begin "a journey to the western islands of Scotland", as Johnson's 1775 account of their travels later put it.
 The work was intended to discuss the social problems and struggles that affected the Scottish public, but it also praised many of the unique facets of Scotland's society, such as a school in Edinburgh for the deaf and mute.

 Slavery

-Johns agreed with the Whigs in being an opponent of slavery, unlike most of his fellow Tories, and described it as "an immoral state".
-That was well before the heyday of the British abolitionist movement, and he once proposed a toast to the "next rebellion of the negroes in the West Indies".
+Johnson was a fierce opponent of slavery, unlike most of his fellow Tories, and described it as "an immoral state".
+That was well before the heyday of the British abolitionist movement, and he once proposed a toast "to the next insurrection of the negroes in the West Indies".
 He employed a free black manservant, the Jamaican Francis Barber, whom Johnson made his heir.
 Johnson also criticised the American Patriots' proslavery positions and ownership of slaves during the American Revolution.